Gordon Cummins: Royal Air Force

-In early 1935, Cummins volunteered to join the Royal Air Force (RAF).
+In November 1935, Cummins volunteered to join the Royal Air Force (RAF).
 He enlisted at the Air Crew Reception Centre in Regent's Park, London, where both serving members of the RAF and new recruits were assessed for training.
-Cummins initially trained as a rigger, tasked with undertaking flight checks on aircraft.
-He was regarded by his superiors as an ambitious individual, although his boastful attitude and false claims of nobility made him unpopular with his fellow servicemen, who derisively nicknamed him "the Duke".
-In May 1936, Cummins became acquainted with Marjorie Stevens, the secretary of a West End theatre producer, at an Empire Air Day event in the village of Henlow.
-Following a seven-month courtship, the couple married at the Paddington Register Office on 28 December that year.
+Cummins initially trained as a rigger, tasked with undertaking pre-flight checks on aircraft.
+He was regarded by his superiors as an ambitious individual, although his boastful attitude and false claims of bastard nobility made him unpopular with many of his fellow servicemen, who viewed him as somewhat vain and derisively nicknamed him "the Duke."
+In May 1936, Cummins became acquainted with Marjorie Stevens (b.
+10 March 1915), the secretary of a West End theatre producer, at an Empire Air Day event in the village of Henlow.
+Following a seven-month courtship, the couple married at the Paddington Register Office on 28 December and moved into their own flat.
 They had no children.
+(Note: According to author Penny Pembroke, a daughter named Delcyia Lee was born to the couple in June 1939, but given for adoption shortly after her birth.)

 Initially, Cummins was stationed with the Marine and Armament Experimental Establishment at Felixstowe, Suffolk.
 Between 1936 and 1939, he relocated with this military research and test organisation to Scotland.
-On 25 October 1939, shortly after the outbreak of World War II, Cummins was transferred to Helensburgh, Dunbartonshire.
-He remained stationed in Dunbartonshire until April 1941, when he was posted to Colerne, Wiltshire.
+On 25 October 1939, shortly after the outbreak of the Second World War, Cummins was transferred to Helensburgh, Dunbartonshire.
+He remained stationed in Dunbartonshire until April 1941, when he was posted to Colerne, Wiltshire, where he was billeted off base and resided with a local farmer.
 At this posting, Cummins reached the junior rank of leading aircraftman, although he held aspirations to become a Spitfire pilot.
+(Note: While Cummins was stationed at Colerne, three women were assaulted by an unknown airman in separate incidents.
+Two of these assaults occurred in Bath, and one in Ford.
+In each instance, the victim was unable to provide a description of her attacker.
+It is unknown whether Cummins was the perpetrator of any of these assaults.)

 On 10 November 1941, Cummins was posted to Cornwall.
-At this new posting, his braggadocio among his fellow airmen earned him the nickname "the Count".
+At this new posting, his braggadocio among his fellow airmen earned him the nickname "the Count."
 While stationed in Cornwall, Cummins joined a Falmouth social club named the Blue Peter Club and occasionally assisted the proprietress by tending the bar.
 However, he was relieved of his bartending duties within weeks when found to be serving free drinks to RAF personnel.
 Shortly thereafter, the proprietress discovered that approximately £35 worth of jewellery had been stolen from her apartment.
 Although both she and local police suspected Cummins of committing this theft, no evidence was found to prove his guilt.